Trump wants federal hiring to focus on skills over degrees | Times Leader

 Aides say the change will create more opportunities for Americans to work for the federal government by recognizing that some learning happens outside of classrooms.

-Ivanka Trump and other administration officials have pushed to increase opportunities for apprenticeships and have promoted such training and vocational education as alternatives to traditional two-year or four-year college degree programs.
+Ivanka Trump and other administration officials have pushed to increase and have promoted such training and vocational education as alternatives to traditional two-year or four-year college degree programs.

 The Office of Personnel Management will be responsible for implementing the president’s order.